China to attend talks on Ukraine in Saudi Arabia that exclude Russia | Law-Order

 Earlier this week, the Kremlin said it would keep an eye on the Jeddah meeting, while restating Moscow's position that it currently saw no grounds for peace talks with Kyiv.
 "We need to understand what goals are set and what will be discussed.
 Any attempt to promote a peaceful settlement deserves a positive evaluation," Kremlin spokesman Dmitry Peskov said on Monday.

 Western diplomats say an endorsement of all of Zelenskiy's peace formula is highly unlikely at the talks.
-But they have been aiming to at least get clear backing for principles enshrined in the U.N.
+But they want to at least get clear backing for principles enshrined in the U.N.
 Charter - the founding document of the United Nations - such as territorial integrity.
+The U.S. and its allies also have been wary about embracing a Beijing-led peace initiative, and analysts doubted China would look to take a leading role at the conference.

+"I don't see the Chinese pushing an agenda," said Jon Alterman, head of the Middle East program at the Center for Strategic and International Studies.
+Beijing's participation was more likely motivated by prestige and the opportunity to court Middle East and Global South countries.
 SAUDI DIPLOMACY

 A senior European Union official said Saudi Arabia reached "into parts of the world where (Ukraine's) classical allies would not get to as easily".
 In seeking to win over Global South countries, Western officials said they will stress that food prices have jumped since Russia quit a deal to allow safe passage of Ukrainian grain through the Black Sea and carried out a string of air strikes on Ukraine's ports.

 "We'll be for sure making this point and loud and clear," another senior EU official said.
-Senior officials from the United States, including national security adviser Jake Sullivan and Under Secretary of State for Political Affairs Victoria Nuland, will also attend the talks.
-(Additional reporting by the Beijing newsroom, Thomas Escritt, Olena Harmash, Carien du Plessis, Gabriela Baczynska, Daphne Psaledakis, Laurie Chen, Martin Pollard, the Dubai newsroom and Angus McDowall; Editing by Jon Boyle, Peter Graff and Cynthia Osterman)
+(Additional reporting by the Beijing newsroom, Thomas Escritt, Olena Harmash, Carien du Plessis, Gabriela Baczynska, Daphne Psaledakis, Michael Martina, David Brunnstrom, Laurie Chen, Martin Pollard, the Dubai newsroom and Angus McDowall; Editing by Jon Boyle, Peter Graff and Cynthia Osterman)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)